biaprojects/python-studies/README.md

 <h1 align="center">First steps of my Programming journey using Python</h1>

-This repository was created to document my first steps in programming using the Python language.
+This repository was created to document my first steps in programming using the Python language, like a collection of notes from courses I've taken and personal self-study sessions.

 ## Repository Structure
 - `1 - Part-1`